PeterLoebel/amp-pwa-reader/README.md

 limitations under the License.
 -->

-# AMP Publisher Sample
+# "AMP PWA Reader" by Paul Bakaus  converted from JavaScript to TypeScript for my on project legunto.me

-This is are the TypeScript versions of the JavaScript files for Paul Bakaus "AMP documents via Shadow DOM"
+The slightly modified JavaScript files were changed to Typescript Maybe helpful for C # developer like me. :-)

 - **[amp-pwa-reader](./amp-pwa-reader):** TypeScript version